A continuous constraint satisfaction problem for the rigidity transition in confluent tissues

-Finally we would like to underline that the class of constraint satisfaction problems introduced in this work is rather interesting.
+Finally we would like to underline that the class of constraint satisfaction problems {considered} in this work is rather interesting.
 The interest is also due to the fact that, while the UNSAT phase depends on the cost function and the square loss considered in this work represents a rather simple case \footnote{We note that introducing higher than quadratic term in the cost function gives rise also to non-linear excitations which may affect the way in which marginal stability is realized}, the SAT phase and the thermodynamic SAT/UNSAT transition is cost-function independent and therefore the analysis presented here is essentially exact.
-The nature of the solution and RSB of the SAT phase is different from other cases, see \cite{FPSUZ17}, where it is much more involved (and richer) due to the emergence of non-linear excitations at the SAT/UNSAT transition point.
+The nature of RSB of the SAT phase is different from other cases, see \cite{FPSUZ17}, where it is much more involved (and richer) due to the emergence of non-linear excitations at the SAT/UNSAT transition point {inherited from the different nature of the constraints}.
 However the simplicity of the model presented here may be useful to address questions on out-of-equilibrium dynamics which will be the subject of forthcoming works.

+{ \paragraph*{Note added -- } After the completion and first submission of this work, the author became aware of the analysis in the appendix of \cite{fyodorov2022optimization} and, especially, the partial results reported in \cite{tublin2022few} where a model very close to the one considered here was analyzed.
+In both \cite{fyodorov2022optimization, tublin2022few} there is no connection to the physics of confluent tissues which pertains to the present work.
+The main differences between these works and the present one are reported in Sec.\ref{previous_work}, see also Appendix \ref{Equivalence}. }

 \acknowledgments{I would like to thank D. Dumont and C. Nardini for discussion on a related project which motivated this work and D. Dumont for a careful numerical verification of some of the results of \cite{damavandi2022energetic}.
 I would like also to thank R. Guida, F. David, M. Paoluzzi and V. Ros for useful discussions.
 This work is supported by 'Investissements d'Avenir' LabEx PALM (ANR-10-LABX-0039-PALM). }